svetoch-dev/rod/docs/logging/README.md

 ## Explanation

-This architecture is based on Loki and fluent-bit as a common logging system for kubernetes clusters
+This architecture is based on Fluent-bit, Loki and Grafana as a common logging system for kubernetes clusters

 Architecture components:
 * Fluent-bit - log collector, used for:
     * Pulling and pushing logs
-    * Filtering labels
+    * Filtering and enriching labels
-    * Transformation logs to a preset format
+    * Transformation logs to a preset format (JSON)
 * Loki used for
     * API for issueing queries (LogQL)
     * Responsible for ingesting and storing logs and processing queries